usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 #### What does &quot;structurally impracticable&quot; mean?
-The phrase &quot;structurally impracticable&quot; means that unique characteristics of the land prevent the incorporation of accessibility features in a facility.In such a case, the new construction requirements apply, except where the private entity can demonstrate that it is structurally impracticable to meet those requirements.
+The phrase &quot;structurally impracticable&quot; means that unique characteristics of the land prevent the incorporation of accessibility features in a facility.
+In such a case, the new construction requirements apply, except where the private entity can demonstrate that it is structurally impracticable to meet those requirements.
 This exception is very narrow and should not be used in cases of merely hilly terrain.
 The Department expects that it will be used in only rare and